rackerlabs/design-system/_component_design/help-beacon.md

   These tooltips provide users with additional information while completing tasks and alert them to new features.
 preview-image: components/preview-help.svg
-status: deprecated
+status: deprecated, in-progress
 resource: true
 ---

-{% include inprogress.html %}
+{% include toc.html %}

 The beacon can be used to identify the location of new functionality or important features for first-time user.